-- 1. Right-click the user whose time zone setting you want to change, and select Change time zone. - 2.
-Select the time zone from the drop-down menu available.
+- 1. In the Users summary pane, right-click the user whose time zone you want to change, and select Open.
+The Edit User menu will open. - 2.
+In the Edit User menu, use the Time zone drop-down menu to select the desired time zone for the user. - 3.
+Select OK...